 Is not greater than the buffer size indicated in the ADDBA Response frame.

-Is not greater than 1024 if the sender and receiver of the ADDBA Response frame are MLDs.[18036]
+Is not greater than 1024.[18036]

 TGbe editor: Please update the following paragraph in this subclause as shown below:

 If two MLDs have successfully negotiated a protected block ack agreement, they shall follow the procedure described in 10.25.7 (Protected block ack agreement).
-In a protected block ack agreement between two MLDs, the originator MLD shall transmit a [18035]robust ADDBA Request frame, via its affiliated STA that is operating on an enabled link to which the TID belonging to the block ack agreement is mapped, to advance the WinStartR and WinStartB at the recipient MLD.
+In a protected block ack agreement between two MLDs, the originator MLD shall transmit a [18035]PBAC WinStart Updateframe, via its affiliated STA that is operating on an enabled link to which the TID belonging to the block ack agreement is mapped, to advance the WinStartR and WinStartB at the recipient MLD.